Allowing Users to Submit Events in Sugar Calendar

 That’s it!
 You can now enable users to submit events from the frontend using the supported form builder plugins.

 Next, would you like to learn how to integrate Google Maps with your events?
-Be sure to check out our Google Maps integration guide for details on how to set up and use this feature to display interactive maps on your event pages.
+Be sure to check out our Google Maps integration guide for details on setting up and using this feature to display interactive maps on your event pages.